 If loyalty programs aren’t right for your online store, why not implement a wheel of fortune tool within your store.
 This gamification method allows customers to “spin” a wheel to see what offer they might receive.
 It will enable you to create and decide your incentives and collect customers’ email addresses – a crucial element needed for long-term advocacy.

 Many premium stores never offer customer discounts, yet they still manage incredible revenue and profit each year.
 This is because they’ve spent time cultivating their brand image and building their perceived value.

 By staying true to their brand, they don’t need to offer customers money off, as their customers are happy to pay the total price regardless.

-Consider offering a gift with every purchase or free shipping if they spend over a specific amount.
+Consider offering a free gift with every purchase or free shipping if they spend over a specific amount to boost sales.

 Why not try creating a subscription model within your store for specific products.
 If you sell an item, such as a reusable razor, it’s understandable that customers may return to buy additional razor heads after their initial purchase.
-Offering deals not only increases customer lifetime value but ensures customers remain without your ecosystem.
-The subscription model also takes away the hassle of having to remember to reorder your products.
+Offering deals not only increases conversion rates customer lifetime value but ensures customers remain without your ecosystem.
+It gives provides your online store with a way to hit sales targets without reducing the sale price to an unmanageable level and the repeat customers generated from this will aid overall sales volume The subscription model also takes away the hassle of having to remember to reorder your products.